Kandy, situated at an altitude of 500m, is the cultural centre of Sri Lanka and was the capital...Read more >

 The Heritance Kandalama stands on the shore of an ancient manmade lake, at the foot of a rocky outcrop, which once was the home of hermits who sought isolation for meditation in its caves.
 Designed by leading Sri Lankan architect Geoffrey Bawa, the hotel has been designed to blend perfectly with the natural environment and is surrounded by forest.
 The main building, with more than 152 rooms, stretches out for more than a kilometre with the terraced building giving the appearance of being built into the cliff, while the overhanging jungle foliage is now an integral part of the hotel design.
 The hotel strives to be a model for sustainable development in south Asia, and became the first in Asia to be awarded the prestigious environmental 'Green Globe 21 Certification' award.

-This 5-star property is situated in Ahungalla, an ancient fishing hamlet.
-The setting is idyllic - a long stretch of unspoilt palm-fringed beach on the south-west coast beside the Indian Ocean.
-The 160 air-conditioned rooms offer stunning views of the ocean and the property has two sprawling swimming pools.
-Within the Heritance Ahungalla's extensive premises, quiet luxury complements this picture of tranquillity and seclusion.
+This 5 star property is situated in Ahungalla, a former fishing hamlet.
+The setting is idyllic: a long stretch of unspoilt palm fringed beach on the southwest coast beside the Indian Ocean.
+The air conditioned guestrooms offer stunning views of the ocean and the property has two sprawling swimming pools.
+Within the Heritance Ahungalla’s extensive premises, understated luxury complements an atmosphere of tranquillity and seclusion.
 Features: 152 rooms & suites, 2 restaurants, cafe, 4 bars, infinity pool, green pool, gym, spa, tennis court, kids club, library, WiFi.
 Room amenities: Air conditioning, tea & coffee making facilities, private balcony, cable television, minibar, safe, hairdryer, rain shower.

 The Earl's Regency hotel is set in the Dumbara valley, overlooking the lush Knuckles mountain range and the Mahaweli river.
-The hotel has 104 en suite bedrooms each with private balcony overlooking the countryside.
+Each of the 104 en suite bedrooms have their own private balcony overlooking the countryside.
 The Earl's Regency has two excellent restaurants with dining options ranging from local favourites to international feasts.
 Features: 104 rooms, 2 restaurants, bar, swimming pool, Wi-Fi.
 Room amenities: Air conditioning, television, desk, tea & coffee making facilities.